emfeltham/Typst.jl/README.md

   - [X] `vlinex`
   - [ ] `rowspanx`, `colspanx`
 - [ ] functions for other kinds of tables
-  - [X] simple display of an array, dataframe
+  - [X] simple display of an array, DataFrame
 - [ ] NamedArrays
 - [X] `gridx` option (cf. `autolines`)
 - [ ] adjust import statement above to only include functions needed for current table